 Moving away from practice into a new job with a private equity firm, I wanted to uncover the market of technology and startups for the legal industry: which is almost zero to none.
 This was during late 2018 where I so happened to chance upon a legal hackers KL project to launch Malaysia’s first Legal tech hackathon.
 From there, I met my co-founders and the event propelled us into building LTM to what it is today.

 How did Hackathon’s play a role in the growth of LawTech Malaysia?

 2018’s hackathon was a litmus test.
-My co-founders and myself did not know how it would turn out because we were worried that lawyers are in fact closed to innovation, and even more so which of the tech community would want to know about lawtech?
+My co-founders and myself did not know how it would turn out because we worry that lawyers are in fact oppose to innovation.
+And even more so which of the tech community would want to know about lawtech?